ajfigueroa/lostnexus/README.md

 If it were up to me, I would refactor a lot and start off with a more concrete approach to this but this was simply done for someone to hopefully cheer them up so pardon the incredible amount of inside jokes and references.

+Disclaimer 2: I do not guarantee it'll look good on all resolutions as it was only tested on Chrome and on my computer.

 Attributions
 ------------
 - [Tutorial from Domscode created by dommillar](http://domscode.com/2013/05/07/1160/) which was the basis of this quick project.